 1) Have a funnel handy so that you can easily fill the sprayer with both solutions.

 2) Heat vinegar before adding the Dawn.
 Supposedly, heating the vinegar prior to adding the Dawn makes the solution more effective.
 It makes sense to me that warm vinegar will more easily mix with Dawn than will cold.
 I always heat my vinegar when making a new bottle of solution.
 I just put in the microwave for a minute or two before pouring into the sprayer.

 3).
 Put the solution in a professional sprayer.
 I found a Zep professional sprayer at Home Depot, and it is far superior to any sprayer I’ve ever used.
 It is sturdy, comfortable in the hand, and sprays a large surface area with each pull of the trigger.
 I tried a few inexpensive sprayers before tossing them all and getting one that works.
-This sprayer can also be purchased as an add-on item for $3.78 here on amazon but is less expensive at Home Depot.
+This sprayer can also be purchased here on amazon but is less expensive at Home Depot.

 Note: If you do the process while showering, be prepared for a strong vinegar smell.
 This doesn’t bother me at all, as vinegar is natural and non-toxic.